Exercise and Diabetes Mellitus

 • Diabetes in children and adolescents: Because of its association with obesity and a sedentary lifestyle, type 2 diabetes used to be a disease that was only found in adults.
 It is now being seen in children and adolescents.
 According to the CDC's National Diabetes Fact Sheet, 2011, in 2010, 215,000 children and adolescents have diabetes.
 Worse, over 2.7 million have evidence of impaired glucose tolerance (Duncan GE.
 2006).

-• Diabetes in Native Americans: Most often, the cause of type-2 diabetes is lifestyle (ie., a combination of sedentary lifestyle with overeating, leading to obesity).
+• Diabetes in Native Americans: Most often, the cause of type-2 diabetes is lifestyle (ie., a combination of sedentary lifestyle and overeating, leading to obesity).
 However, genetic factors also play a role.
 As of April 2007, at least 10 genes involved in the development of diabetes have been identified in humans.
 A prime example is the prevalence of diabetes mellitus in Native Americans, particularly Pima Indians.
 In 2004, the rate of diabetes in American Indians and Alaskan Natives was 17.1%, substantially higher than the 8% prevalence in the general US population (Acton KJ, et al. 2006).

 And if the stats listed above aren't depressing enough, then consider what is going on worldwide: